Blog

 Discover More: LigoLab Announces Laboratory Informatics Platform Updates

-What is Cloud Readiness, and Why is Ligolab Preparing its Laboratory Information System Software for This Migration?
+What Is Cloud Readiness, and Why Is LigoLab Preparing Its Laboratory Information System Software for This Migration?

-Cloud readiness for laboratory information systems (such as the LigoLab Informatics Platform) refers to the steps required to prepare and adapt the laboratory information system software for deployment in a cloud computing environment.
+Cloud readiness for laboratory information systems, such as the LigoLab Informatics Platform, refers to the steps required to prepare and adapt the diagnostic lab software for deployment in a cloud computing environment.
+At a high level, this involves evaluating and potentially modifying the LIS medical application to ensure it can efficiently use cloud resources, maintain performance and security standards, and fully leverage cloud technology.

-With every newly released version of LigoLab’s advanced laboratory information system application, more and more features and functionality are migrating from the workstation to the server.
+With each newly released version of LigoLab's advanced laboratory information system application, the team migrates more features and functionality from the workstation to the server.
+Just as importantly, this migration avoids disrupting vital laboratory information system functions, enabling customers to fully leverage their modern LIS system to manage and grow their businesses.

 Additionally, users will gain from automated data synchronization and improved remote access, enabling laboratories to handle larger data volumes more efficiently while reducing manual effort and minimizing errors.